-Year Ended December 31, 2014 2013 2012 Customer-funded service sales \$ 3,806 \$ 10,302 \$ 5,470 Customer-funded costs included in costs of service sales 2,633 2,387 3,424
+Year Ended December 31, 2015 2014 2013 Customer-funded service sales \$ 3,002 \$ 3,806 \$ 10,302 Customer-funded costs included in costs of service sales 1,546 2,633 2,387

-(o) Advertising Costs
+Advertising Costs

 Costs related to advertising are expensed as incurred.
-Advertising expense was \$2,825, \$3,189, and \$2,523 for the years ended December 31, 2014, 2013, and 2012, respectively, and is included in sales, marketing, and support expense in the accompanying consolidated statements of operations.
+Advertising expense was \$2,712, \$2,825, and \$3,189 for the years ended December 31, 2015, 2014, and 2013, respectively, and is included in sales, marketing, and support expense in the accompanying consolidated statements of operations.

-(p) Foreign Currency Translation
+Foreign Currency Translation

 The financial statements of the Company's foreign subsidiaries located in Denmark and Singapore are maintained using the United States dollar as the functional currency.
 Exchange rates in effect on the date of the transaction are used to record monetary assets and liabilities.
 Revenue and other expense elements are recorded at rates that approximate the rates in effect on the transaction dates.
 Realized foreign currency remeasurement gains and losses are recognized within "other (expense) income" in the accompanying consolidated statements of operations.
-For the years ended December 31, 2014, 2013, and 2012, the Company experienced foreign currency losses of \$126, \$123, and \$37, respectively.
+For the years ended December 31, 2015, 2014, and 2013, the Company experienced foreign currency losses of \$59, \$126, and \$123, respectively.